karmapa/ocr-helper/README.md

 3. If you have installed node, double click **`install.command`** to install some software.

-4. Make sure you have install tesseract. https://github.com/tesseract-ocr/tesseract/wiki
+4. Make sure you have installed tesseract. https://github.com/tesseract-ocr/tesseract/wiki

-5. Make sure you have donwload the OCR rules for Tibetan.
+5. Make sure you have donwloaded the OCR rules for Tibetan.
 If not, double **`get-bod-rule.command`**

 ## OCR Steps